andrew/ultimate-awesome/README.md

 - [best-django-resource](https://github.com/iamfoysal/best-django-resource) - A curated list of the best and most useful packages, models, and resources for Django development.
 - [awesome-pelican](https://github.com/rehanhaider/awesome-pelican) - A curated list of awesome resources for Pelican, the most popular Python based SSG.
 - [awesome-pytorch-list](https://github.com/xiaomingx/awesome-pytorch-list) - A comprehensive list of pytorch related content on GitHub,such as different models,implementations,helper libraries,tutorials etc.
+- [awesome-mcp-servers](https://github.com/bgizdov/awesome-mcp-servers) - This awesome list is automatically generated and regularly updated to ensure you have access to the latest and most comprehensive collection of MCP servers available.
 - [awesome-meteo](https://github.com/pankajkarman/awesome-meteo) - A list of python resources to do stuffs related to atmospheric science.
 - [awesome-starlette](https://github.com/sfermigier/awesome-starlette) - Awesome resources for the Starlette web framework.
 - [alan_awesome_llm](https://github.com/tangzhenyu/alan_awesome_llm) - LLM resources on model, system, application.